-The South 344th Street Alternative would require approximately 1.8 miles of connecting mainline tracks from the southern terminus of the FWLE to the site (see Figure ES-3).
-As with the Preferred Alternative, these tracks would serve as future mainline tracks for TDLE and would follow the same alignment.
-The test track and mainline track alignment options are the same as described for the Preferred Alternative in the section above and shown in Figure ES-5.
+The South 344th Street Alternative would require approximately 1.8 miles of connecting mainline tracks from the southern terminus of the FWLE project to the site (see Figure ES-3).
+As with the Preferred Alternative, these tracks would serve as future mainline tracks for LRV passenger service if TDLE is constructed as proposed.
+The test track and mainline alignment options are the same as described for the Preferred Alternative in the section above and shown in Figure ES-5.

 As with the Preferred Alternative, the mainline tracks would extend past the southeast corner of the OMF South site to serve as tail tracks.
-Until the TDLE mainline tracks are extended to the south, these tail tracks would be used to allow trains to access the Link system if the northern lead tracks are out of service.
+These tail tracks would be used to allow trains to access the Link system from the south if the northern lead tracks are out of service.
 There are two options for the South 344th Street Alternative tail tracks that follow the design alternatives for TDLE: the Enchanted Parkway alignment and the I-5 alignment.
 Both options are completely elevated, with the Enchanted Parkway alignment extending approximately 1,100 feet south of the site and the I-5 alignment extending approximately 1,400 feet south of the site.